hero media

 Kakadu accommodation

 Cooinda Lodge is an Indigenous-owned business that offers comfortable family rooms and glamping-style tents.
-The new Yellow Water Villas are Cooinda’s latest luxury product, where guests can experience the epitome of eco-luxe.
+The Yellow Water Villas are Cooinda’s luxury product, where guests can experience the epitome of eco-luxe.
 In Jabiru, the Indigenous-owned Mercure Kakadu Crocodile Hotel built in the shape of a giant crocodilian is an icon of the region.

 Where to eat in Kakadu